Alfred Thesiger

-Alfred Henry Thesiger (15 July 1838 – 20 October 1880), styled The Hon.
-Alfred Thesiger from 1858 to 1877 and The Rt Hon.
-Lord Justice Thesiger from 1877, was a British lawyer and judge.
+Alfred Henry Thesiger (15 July 1838 – 20 Ocober 1880), was a British lawyer and judge.

 Early life

 Thesiger was the third son of Lord Chancellor Frederic Thesiger, 1st Baron Chelmsford, by his wife Anna Maria (née Tinling).
 He played one first-class cricket match for the Marylebone Cricket Club in 1861.

 Career

 He was Attorney-General to the Prince of Wales and was appointed a Queen's Counsel in 1873.
 In 1877, at the age of 37, he was made a Lord Justice of Appeal and sworn of the Privy Council.